cs4630-uva/cs4630-uva.github.io/_pages/teaching.md

 layout: page
 permalink: /schedule/
 title: Schedule
 description: This schedule is subject to change.
-Please check back frequently.
+Please check back here frequently.
 Major changes will be announced in class.
 nav: true
 nav_order: 1
 ---